astralfrontier/peppermile.org/src/grand-adventure.md

 For example, the Elven Archer might declare "I'm shooting at the dragon's wings to try and ground it", allowing the Swordfighter to renew her attack once the Dragon crashes to the ground.

+Features are how you plug narrative logic into the mechanics.
+If some roll would logically be harder for one PC than another, then a feature is the appropriate way to model that.
+If you think a challenge should be easy if the PCs do everything right but hard otherwise, it should have a low difficulty and a lot of features.
+{.directors-cut}

 ## Actions